Ceseura/CS3240/README.md

 # Lab 1
 Just an refresher on python.
 Write some random methods with factorials and list manipulation.
 See [here](https://rawgit.com/Karavis/CS3240/master/lab1/CS3240Lab1.html) for more details.

+# Homework 2
+Add more methods to the list manipulation module, also create a 'Set' class.
+See [here](https://rawgit.com/Karavis/CS3240/master/hw2/CS3240Hw2.html) for more details.